davins90/davins90.github.io/content/pages/about.md

 ## Hi, I'm Daniele!

 Welcome to my personal page.
-I'm a data scientist with a financial background.
-Here you can read and find information about:
+I'm a data scientist with a financial quantitative background.

-- my Github projects (completed and ongoing);
-- my articles about the world of data science and finance.

 ### How to describe me in one line?